yeshwin1810/yeshwin1810/README.md

 ### ✨About Me

 - 🎓 I'm a Final Year Computer Science Student
-- 🌱 I’m currently exploring Data Analyst and DSA
+- 🌱 I’m currently exploring Data Analysis and DSA
 - 💬 Striving to learn, adapt, and solve real problems with creative thinking

 ### 📫 Connect With Me